YugabyteDB-Samples/openai-pgvector-lodging-service/README.md

         --base_dir=/home/yugabyte/yb_data --daemon=false
     ```
 2. Copy the Airbnb schema and data to the first node's container:
+    *Make sure you have the git-lfs installed.
+The project `airbnb_listings_with_embeddings.csv` file is stored in the Git Large File Storage.*
     ```shell
     docker cp {project_dir}/sql/airbnb_listings.sql yugabytedb-node1:/home
     docker cp {project_dir}/sql/airbnb_listings_with_embeddings.csv yugabytedb-node1:/home